-PHNOM PENH, Cambodia (AP) -- The ceiling of a Cambodian factory that makes Asics sneakers collapsed on workers early Thursday, killing two people and injuring seven, in the latest accident to spotlight lax safety conditions in the global garment industry.
+PHNOM PENH, Cambodia (AP) -- The ceiling of a Cambodian factory that makes Asics sneakers collapsed on workers early Thursday, killing two people and injuring seven, in the latest accident spotlighting the often lethal safety conditions faced by those toiling in the global garment industry.

-About 50 workers were inside the factory, south of the capital Phnom Penh, when the ceiling caved in, said police officer Khem Pannara.
-He said heavy iron equipment stored on the floor above appeared to have caused the collapse.
+About 50 workers were inside a workroom of the factory south of Phnom Penh when the ceiling caved in, said police officer Khem Pannara.
+He said heavy iron equipment stored on a mezzanine above them appeared to have caused the collapse.

 Two bodies were pulled from the wreckage and seven people were injured, he said.
-Rescuers combed through rubble for several hours and after clearing the site said that nobody else was trapped inside.
+Rescuers picked through rubble for several hours and after clearing the site said that nobody else was trapped inside.

-"We were working normally and suddenly several pieces of brick and iron started falling on us," said an injured 25-year-old Kong Thary, crying on the telephone as she recounted the scene from a nearby clinic.
+"We were working normally and suddenly several pieces of brick and iron started falling on us," the 25-year-old said.

 "This shows that the problem is not only isolated to Bangladesh, and that companies (elsewhere) are trying to drive prices down by taking shortcuts on workers' safety," said Phil Robertson of Human Rights Watch.